aces/Loris/docs/wiki/99 - Developers/Creating a Module.md

 This is a type of module that displays a table of data with options to filter the values of this table.

-The correct way to create a menu filter is to include additional classes that represent the idea of a row in the tabel displayed to a user.
+The correct way to create a menu filter is to include additional classes that represent the idea of a row in the table displayed to a user.
 This differs from a row in the database itself; for example, a row in the menu filter module may represent a joining of columns across many database tables.

 If you are creating a Menu Filter module, your class `php/my_new_module.class.inc` should extend